portugueslab/sashimi/lightsheet_procedure.md

     You might want to discard the last few ventral planes to account for the piezo impulse-response, which you can see in the impulse-reponse graph widget.
 Keep only those in the linear range (e.g. discard most 3 ventral planes for 33 planes 200 um acquisition).
+    The waveform plot show the impulse response together with the triggering and duration of frames as a shaded area.
+Scale in x is seconds.

+3. Hide waveform plot, check the box "pause after experiment" if you want to stop everything once the experiment is done (i.e. laser off, galvos stopped, etc.).

 ## Planar mode